 The Notes are series of securities issued under the Indenture.
-The Indenture permits the Company to "re-open" each series without the consent of the Holders, and issue additional Notes of the same series at any time on the same terms (other than issuance date, initial interest accrual date and in some cases, the first interest payment dates) and conditions and with the same CUSIP number as the Notes being issued in this offering.
-The Fixed Rate Notes will mature on March 15, 2011 and the Floating Rate Notes will mature on March 16, 2009.
-Interest on the Fixed Rate Notes is calculated on the basis of a 360-day year comprised of twelve 30-day months.
+The Indenture permits the Company to "re-open" each series without the consent of the Holders, and issue additional Notes of the same series at any time on the same terms (other than issuance date, initial interest accrual date and in some cases, the first interest payment dates) and conditions and with the same CUSIP number as the Notes of the applicable series being issued in this offering.
+The 2012 Notes will mature on June 15, 2012, the 2017 Notes will mature on March 15, 2017 and the Floating Rate Notes will mature on March 9, 2010.
+Interest on the 2012 Notes and the 2017 Notes is calculated on the basis of a 360-day year comprised of twelve 30-day months.
 Interest on the Floating Rate Notes is calculated on the basis of a 360-day year using the actual number of days elapsed from and including an interest payment date to but excluding the next succeeding interest payment date.